antvis/G6/docs/manual/middle/animation.en.md

 ## Item Animation

 All the built-in nodes and edges are static withou animation.
-To animate node or edge, please register your type of [Custom Node](/en/docs/manual/middle/elements/nodes/custom-node) or [Custom Edge](/en/docs/manual/middle/elements/edges/custom-edge), and rewrite the `afterDraw` function.
+To animate node or edge, please register your type of [Custom Node](/en/docs/manual/middle/elements/nodes/custom-node) or [Custom Edge](/en/docs/manual/middle/elements/edges/custom-edge), and override the `afterDraw` function.

 ### Node Animation